SucaadSalaadcis/SucaadSalaadcis/README.md

 ---

 ### 🌱 About Me
-I'm a passionate **Full-Stack Developer** turning ideas into real-world applications.
-I work with **MERN stack, Next.js, and TypeScript**, building projects that make an impact and constantly improving my skills.
+I'm a passionate **Full-Stack Developer** creating web applications from front-end to back-end.
+I enjoy building projects that make an impact and continuously learning new technologies like **Next.js, MERN Stack, and TypeScript**.

 ---